 It’s inevitable, you will get lost at some point in Morocco.

 With over 9,000 streets in the Fes medina alone, is it any wander?
 It’s literally a labyrinth.
 Even with the likes of Google maps, you sometimes won’t be able to find your way as not all the streets are on there!

 But, there will always be people on hand to help.
 I must have gotten lucky with the people I asked as I didn’t get charged or when I offered to tip people who didn’t take my money.
 But, that is a common practice here.

 My top tip would be to screenshot a place you would like to go or the address of your riad in Arabic on your phone or better yet grab a business card with the address on it.

 I can’t stress enough the importance of being vigilant here.
-Be wary of people offering taking you places.
+Be wary of people offering to take you places.
 Trust your instincts.
 If it feels like you’re being led on a merry dance; you probably are.